ConnorMcF/DarkRP-Lockpick-Maker/README.md

 - Hold Liable
 - Sublicensing

-For more information, please check the LICENSE.txt file.
+For more information, please check the LICENSE.md file.